chinifabio/verbex/README.md

-# Vebex
+# Verbex

-Vebex is a Rust library that provides procedural macros for creating regular expressions in a verbose and readable way.
+Verbex is a Rust library that provides procedural macros for creating regular expressions in a verbose and readable way.

 ## Features